Quetico Provincial Park © Noah Cole

 Why It Matters

-Protected places provide safe havens for wildlife, increase our resilience to climate change, can sustain and strengthen Indigenous knowledge and value systems and much more.
+Protected places maintain ecosystems and habitats, provide safe havens for wildlife, increase our resilience to climate change, and provide places for recreation, land-based learning, and spiritual renewal.
+Protected areas can sustain and strengthen Indigenous knowledge systems and cultural practices when co-created with and managed by Indigenous people.
+People rely on protected areas for their physical and mental well-being.

 What We Are Doing

-That’s why we’re working to build strong alliances with our Nature Network member groups, Indigenous partners, industry leaders, and conservation organizations across the country.
-Together we are forging promising paths forward.
+- Building strong alliances with our Nature Network member groups, Indigenous partners, industry leaders, and conservation organizations to identify conservation opportunities.

 What You Can Do